Skip to main content

 • turn ROSbot upside down

-• unscrew battery cover mounted with two screws
+• unscrew the battery cover mounted with two screws

 • remove the battery cover

-• place batteries accordingly to the symbols, keeping the black strip under the batteries
+• place the batteries accordingly to the symbols, keeping the black strip under the batteries

-• place battery cover and mount it with screws
+• place the battery cover back in position and mount it with screws.

 To charge the batteries, follow this guide.

-To attach the antenna, screw it to the SMA antenna connector on the ROSbot rear panel.
+To attach the antenna, simply screw it to the SMA antenna connector on the rear panel of ROSbot.

 Installing ROSbot's system image